vacp2p/rfc-index/nomos/data-availability-layer.md

 ## Abstract

-This specification describes the varies components for the data availability portion for the Nomos base layer.
+This specification describes the protocol for the data availability for the Nomos network.
+Nomos provides several services for network states to create efficient ecosystems.
+Data availabilty is an important problem that network states need to solved.

 ## Background

 Nomos is a cluster of blockchains known as zones.
 Zones are layer 2 blockchains that utilize Nomos to maintain sovereignty.
-They are initialized by the Nomos network and can utilize the Nomos services, but provide resources on their own.
+They are initialized by the Nomos network and can utilize Nomos services, but provide resources on their own.
+They can define their own state as they are sovreign networks.
+Nomos provides tools at the global layer that allow zones to define arbitrary configurations.
-Nomos blockchain has two layers that are the most important components for zones.
+Nomos has two global layers offering services to Zones.
-One important layer is the base layer which provides a data availibility guarantees to the network.
+The base layer provides data availibility guarantees to zones that choose to utilize it.
 The second layer is the coordination layer which enables state transition verification through zero-knowledge validity proofs.
-Nomos zones can to utilize the base layer so users, light clients, have the ability to obtain all block data and process it locally.
+The base layer allows users with resource-limiting devices, also known as light clients, the ability to obtain all block data and process it locally.
+Light clients should be able to access blockchain data similar to a full node.
 To achieve this,
-the data availbilty mechanism within Nomos provides guarantees that transaction data within Nomos Zones to be vaild.
+the Nomos data availbilty protocol provides guarantees that transaction data within Nomos zones are vaild.

 ## Motivation and Goal

 Decentralized blockchains require full nodes to verify network transactions by downloading all the data of the network.
+This becomes a problem as the blockchain data grows, full nodes will need more resources to download and store the data while maintaining connection to the network.
-Light nodes on the other do not download the entire network data, but require strong data availibility guarantees.
+Light nodes on the other hand do not download the entire network data because of it's resource limiting nature.
+This retricts the network from scaling as the network is reliant on full nodes to process transactions. and requires light nodes to rely on centralized parties.
-There is a need for any node to prove the validity of some transaction data being added to the blockchain, without the need for the node to download all the transaction data.
+A blockchain can have light nodes prove the validity of transaction data, without the light node to downloading all the blockchain data.
-Downloading all the data does not allow the blockchain network to have light nodes, requiring all node roles to be limited to full nodes, and linimiting the scalability of the network.

-The Nomos data availability layer is a service that used by Zones for data guarantees.
+The data availability service on the Nomos base layer is a service that is used by zones for data availability guarantees.
+This allows participants of a zone to access blockchain data in the event that nodes within a zone does not make the data available.
-This includes a data availability sampling mechanism, and privacy-perserving mechanism to solve the data availability problem.
+The service includes data encoding, verification, data availability sampling mechanism, and data retrieval API to solve the data availability problem.
-The base layer provides guarantees of data availability to Nomos zones for a limit amount of time.

 ## Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

-The data availability service of the Nomos base layer consist of two roles, light nodes and storage nodes, who interact with the service.
+The data availability service of the Nomos base layer consist of different node roles, dispersal clients, data availibity sampling nodes, and data availability provider nodes.
+All network partipants have a choice in which node role they choose to run.

-Nodes who decide to provide resources to the data availibilty service are considered to be a Nomos base-layer node, or storage node.
+Nodes MAY decide to provide resources to the data availibilty service of the Nomos base-layer or join a Data Availibility Committee within a zone.
-Light nodes are utilized within Nomos zones and is not a extensive resource role.
+Light nodes are limited resource roles, like a dispersal client or sampling node which utilize Nomos zones to create or retrieve blockchain transactions.
-In other words based on other roles of the Nomos network, a light node SHOULD NOT download large amounts of block data owned by Zones, MAY selectivly vailidate zk-proofs from the Nomos coordination layer, but SHOULD verify data availibility of the base layer.
+Compared to other node roles within the network, a light node SHOULD NOT download large amounts of block data owned by zones, MAY selectivly vailidate zk-proofs from the Nomos coordination layer, MAY verify data availibility of the base layer for zones they prefer.

 Data availibity on the base layer is only a temporary guarantee.
 The data can only be verified for a predetermined time, based on the Nomos network.
 The base layer MUST NOT provide long term incentives or allocate resources to repair missing data.
 Zones act as [Data Availability Committees](#) for their own blockchain state.
-Zones SHOULD provide data availability for the zone blockchain, in the event that light nodes can not access data from a zone, light nodess MAY utilize the Nomos data avilability of the base layer.
+Zones SHOULD provide data availability for their blockchain in the event that light nodes can not access data, light nodess MAY utilize the data avilability of the Nomos base layer.

-### Storage Nodes
+### Base-Layer Nodes

+All light node are considered to be Nomos base layer nodes.
-Storage nodes MUST NOT process data, but only provide data availability guarantees for a limit amount of time.
+Base-layer nodes MUST NOT process data, but only provide data availability guarantees for a limit amount of time.
-The role of a storage node is to store polynimal commitment schemes for Nomos zones.
+The role of a provider node is to store polynomial commitment schemes for Nomos zones.

-The storage node will encode the data chunks recieved with:
--

-- column data and commitments.
-NomosDA storage nodes join a membership based list using libp2p, to announce participation as data availability node role.
+They MUST join a membership based list using libp2p, to announce participation in a subnet, a group of provider nodes.
-Nodes must register during a proof of prossion stage where private keys are verified?****
+Nodes must register during a proof-of-validator stage where public keys are verified and a node enters a subnet.
+Nodes registered within a subnet are connected with each other for data passing.
-The list SHOULD be used by light nodes and
-Nomos zones to find nodes provide data availability.
+The list MUST be used by light nodes and zones to connect to a node within a subnet to send data chunk to.
-- storage nodes SHOULD be the only node assigned to a data availability `pubsub-topic`.
-Storage of data,
-the data MUST not be interpeted or accessed, except for [data availability sampling](#data-sampling), or block reconstruction by light clients.
+The data stored by provider nodes MUST not be interpeted or accessed, except when sending data for [data availability sampling](#data-sampling), or block reconstruction by light clients.

 ### Light Nodes